eli64s/readme-ai/README.md

 ## 👋 Introdcution

-README-AI provides an automated way to generate a README Markdown file and create boilerplate documentation for your codebase.
+README-AI provides an automated way to generate a README Markdown files and create boilerplate documentation for your codebase.
 This project leverages OpenAI's GPT Davinci model to translate a given codebase to natural language, producing a structured project README template, including your codebase's metadata and boilerplate documentation.

 This project is still under development and is opinionated in it's setup, but can be used as a starting point for any project that requires documentation.
 The current version of README-AI works best on codebases written in Python.